I would label this latest Small Lot coffee offering at Trader Joe’s in my “good but not great” category.

 What’s not to like?

-I usually buy granola, which tastes better My wife buys this.
-As the name implies the main purpose of this cereal is simple, fiber.
-It does this mainly from all the different types of bran it has – wheat, corn, and oat bran are in this cereal.
-Bran is the outer coating of grains., which is often removed from most grains except from “whole grains”.
+Trader Joe’s HIGH FIBER CEREAL has 9 grams of dietary fiber per serving (2/3 cup).
+That is about 33% or 1/3 of the recommended daily amount of fiber I usually buy granola for myself, which tastes better that this of course.
+My wife buys this: High Fiber Cereal.
+As the name implies the main purpose of this is simple.
+Provide you with dietary Fiber.
+It does this mainly from all the different types of bran it has – wheat, corn, and oat bran.
+Bran is the outer coating of grains.
+Very often removed from most grains except from those listed as “whole grains”.
 That’s what the “whole” indicates.
-Bran is loaded with fiber and it is usually stripped out.

-Ingredients: wheat bran, corn flour, corn bran, cane sugar, whole wheat, oat bran, whey, salt…… Fortified with vitamins plus iron (60% of the DVI for Iron).
+Ingredients: wheatbran, corn flour, cornbran, cane sugar, whole wheat, oatbran, whey, salt…… Fortified with vitamins plus iron (60% of the DVI for Iron).

-My wife buys this high fiber cereal as she feels she needs more even more fiber in her diet, though I think we eat pretty well in the fiber department.
+My wife buys this cereal as she feels she needs more even more fiber in her diet, though I think we eat pretty well in the fiber department.
 Still she says has trouble staying “regular” and High Fiber cereal helps!

-Also in the plus column: is it’s low in calories, very low in fat, is low in sodium, has zero cholesterol, PLUS this cereal is low in Added Sugars, compared to almost any other cereal Trader Joe’s sells.
+Also in the plus column: is it’s low in calories, very low in fat, is low in sodium, has zerocholesterol, PLUS this cereal is low in Added Sugars, compared to almost any other cereal Trader Joe’s sells.
 So really compared to many others, this is a “healthy choice” in the Trader Joe’s cereal department.
 Maybe the healthiest cereal they sell?

 It looks like little bits of brown stringy things which I assume have been extruded and baked.
 I am not very familiar with Nabisco’s FIBER ONE cereal but its a little similar, though I think the shape of that cereal is thicker that this.